This course is closed for January 2023 entry. Applications are open for October 2023 entry.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

-If English is not your first language, we require IELTS 6.0 overall, or equivalent, with a minimum of 6.0 in writing and 5.5 in all other components.
+IELTS overall score of 6.0 with a minimum of 5.5 in all components.

 We understand that deciding where and what to study is a very important decision for you.
 We’ll make all reasonable efforts to provide you with the courses, services and facilities as described on our website.
 However, if we need to make material changes, for example due to significant disruption, or in response to COVID-19, we’ll let our applicants and students know as soon as possible.